sameerkhan7/Penn-State-Robotics-Club/IntroductionToArduinoProgramming.md

  - `OUTPUT` - Allows the Arduino to output either a 5V "HIGH" voltage or 0V "LOW" voltage
  - `INPUT_PULLUP` - Ignore [this](https://www.arduino.cc/en/Tutorial/DigitalPins) for now

-FYI: Arduino's also have pins called Analog pins which can read or output voltages between 5V - 0V instead of just 5V or 0V
+Side Note: Arduino's also have pins called Analog pins which can read or output voltages between 5V - 0V instead of just 5V or 0V

 ```c
 digitalWrite(LED_PIN, HIGH);